-To make Nature’s Kool-Aid from your buds, first bring your water to a boil.
+To make Nature’s Kool-Aid from your calyxes, first bring your water to a boil.
 My tea pot holds 6 cups, so this recipe will base around that measurement.
 You can easily make larger quantities in a big pot on the stove.
 You will actually be making a tea as your base from the buds.
 (Sorrel is the main ingredient in Celestial Seasonings Red Zinger tea!)

-While the water is boiling, measure out 1 cup of sorrel buds per 6 cups of water.
+While the water is boiling, measure out 1 cup of sorrel per 6 cups of water.
 Place the buds into your tea pot’s infuser.

 Pour the boiling water over them or just throw them into the big pot once the water is boiling, cover, and remove from heat.